galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

  - "Abundance"
  - or "Presence-absence"

-We choose to take "Abundance" as the interest variable, namely the quantity of a given species at a given time and location.
-This metric is located on the fourth column of the `#EVHOE`, `#BITS` and `#SWCIBTS` Species-Population metrics data file.
+As a GLM(M) permits to take into account only one interest variable at a time, we choose to take "Abundance" as the interest variable, namely the quantity of a given species at a given time and location.
+This metric is located on the fourth column of the `#EVHOE`, `#BITS` and `#SWCIBTS` Species-Population metrics data files.

+However, if you're interested to test the effects of ```Year``` and ```Site``` on "Presence-absence" you may compute the GLM(M) tool again and choose the fifth column of the `#EVHOE`, `#BITS` and `#SWCIBTS` Species-Population metrics data files.

 > ### {% icon hands_on %} Hands-on: Compute GLMM on Species-Population metrics
 >